TathergangBrathering/Alphabetazation/draft/coders-medley.md

 I start this lonely job on the boulevard of broken builds Console logs home to me
-And I'm the only dev-ops
+I'm lonely dev-ops
 I code alone, I code alone
 I code alone, I code a-

-  My build slave the only one that talks to me
+  My build slave the only one that messages me
   My shell console the only thing that's blinking Sometimes I wish someone out there would hack me Till then I code alone...